OleksiiKova/kovalenko-photography/README.md

 - __The Contact page__

     - This page allows the user to leave their contact information.
 So that the photographer can contact and discuss the details of the shooting.
-    - The user will be asked to submit their full name, phone, email addressбензу ща session and data of section.
+    - The user will be asked to submit their full name, phone, email address, type of session and data of section.
 Some of them are required.

     ![The Contact page](/media/contact_me.png)

 ## Testing

+### Manual testing

+- The Kovalenko photography website has been tested on different screen sizes (phone, tablets and laptop).
+- The website also has been tested on different browsers (Chrome, Opera, Safari and Microsoft Edge)
+- Logo, home, gallery and contact links in the navbar have been tested.
+When clicked, it will take you to the relevant page.
+Link's text on active page is underline.
+- When you hover over a picture with the type of photo session, the text “Click to open gallery” appears.
+When clicked opens relevant gallery.
+- When you hover the button "Book a session" changes color of button, when you click button a little bit transform (creates the effect of pressing a physical button).
+- Facebook and Instagram links on the footer opens relevant photographer's profile on social media platform.
+- On the gallery page when you click on the name of gallery or the photo of gallery, it opens relevant photo album.
+- When you are in the Wedding gallery, Newborn gallery or Fammily gallery you can click on button "< Back to gallery" and it return you to Gallery page and you can choose another gallery album.
+- On the page Contact if you will not fill out required field, the button "Send" will not be work.
+And a notification about it will appear.
+- After filling in all the required fields you can click the "Send" button and it will works.

 ### Validator Testing